 There is a right time and a wrong time to buy any stock.
 The company with the best earnings growth rate, the best book value relative to price, the best management, and the best sales outlook, can be a catastrophe for a portfolio if it is bought at the wrong time, and a company with a poor profile can give a portfolio a real boost if it is bought at the right time.
-Therefore, top traders and investors create “Watch Lists” of stocks they believe are nearly “ready” to be bought because they almost meet the conditions required for purchase by the investor’s discipline.
+Therefore, top traders and investors create “Watch Lists” of stocks they believe are nearly “ready” to be bought because they are developing a pattern known as a “setup.”

 In general, the most quickly profitable “watch list” stocks are those in a technical “setup” configuration (the kind we target).
 A “Setup” is a stock price configuration that usually occurs just before a price surge.
 An example of a technical “Setup” configuration is when a stock declines to its rapidly rising 50-day moving average.
 If the 50-day moving average of a stock is rising rapidly, the stock usually trades above that average.
 However, it will occasionally decline to the average, rebound off it, and then climb away from it again.
 It does this because institutional investors consider a 50-day moving average to be a region of support, especially if it is rising rapidly.
 That means if a stock has declined to a point very near the 50-day moving average, it is a low-risk investment.
 A stop loss can be placed just below the average so that, if it is triggered, the loss will be minimal (since the purchase price is just above the moving average).
 If the moving average (where there is significant support) cannot stop the decline, you have a rationale for selling the stock.
 For high-performance investors, when a stock falls right through support (this should not happen to a stock that will soon be profitable), they see it as a clear sell signal.
 However, the strength of the rising average means there is considerable momentum in the move and a high probability that the stock will continue its rising trend by rebounding off its average.
 That is why institutional investors like to buy such setups.
 When they buy, the stock rises in response.
 That “bounce” off of support is the “trigger event” (the signal to buy).
 If the Stock does not rebound off the average, there is no “trigger event,” and the investor does not buy.